-Placer Advanced Robotics & Technology is current accepting student applications:
+Placer Advanced Robotics & Technology is current accepting student applications for the 2019-2020 season:

 Students must be enrolled in a Placer County high school, grades 9-12